Man Shot, Killed Outside Party City At Monroeville Mall

 MONROEVILLE, Pa.
 (KDKA/AP) – A 20-year-old is dead after a shooting outside the Party City store at the Monroeville Mall.

-KDKA’s Paul Martino reports two assailants drove away.
-Ther were numerous witnesses, including two women with three young children.

-Police could be seen Wednesday afternoon gathered in the parking lot outside of the Party City.
-Yellow police tape is set up in the parking lot, appearing to section off an area in front of the store.
+According to county homicide detectives, police arrived on scene to find a 20-year-old man shot in the chest.
+He was taken to the hospital where he was pronounced dead.

-The gunfire in the parking lot of the Monroeville Mall in Allegheny County was reported Wednesday afternoon.
+The gunfire was reported Wednesday afternoon.
 Mall spokesman Stacey Keating of CBL Properties confirmed that a shooting occurred in the parking lot but called it a “targeted incident” that didn’t prompt an evacuation of the property.

 The Monroeville police chief also says the attack appeared to be targeted.
 It was captured on video.